-SevaChild is responding to the coronavirus pandemic and lockdown in India by providing food rations to poor families in three cities in India.
-We have reached 507 families through early August and plan to reach hundreds more through 2020.
-A $20 donation will provide lentils, rice, wheat flour, cooking oil, tea leaves, sugar, and essentials like masks and sanitary napkins for a family of five for five weeks.
+In response to the aftermath of the coronavirus pandemic and over 2 years of lockdowns in India, SevaChild donors have been providing food rations to poor families in numerous rural areas of India.
+Your contributions has reached literally thousands of hungry families and their are thousands more still in need.
+A $25 donation will provide lentils, rice, wheat flour, cooking oil, tea leaves, sugar, and essentials like masks and sanitary napkins for a family of five for four weeks.

 The COVID-19 pandemic and lockdown in India have been especially hard on the poor.
 The country has the third-largest number of COVID-19 cases in the world, and the number of new infections and daily deaths continues to rise.
 Many of the poor have had little food to eat during this time, and many in the urban slums are even on the verge of starvation.
 It is a slow-moving disaster that may mean thousands of Indians die of hunger-related causes.